stang149/3601-S16-lab5_json-data-processing/README.md

 > As an administrator I would like to be able to display a list of all students, ordered by date of birth.

-> As an administrator I would like to ...

 > As an administrator I would like to view a list of students meeting various criteria such as Major,

+> As an administrator I would like to view detailed information for an individual student.